Interstate 894: Route description

 I-894 begins at the Zoo Interchange in Milwaukee with I-41, I-94, US 41, and US 45.
 The highway heads south as part of the Zoo Freeway from this interchange running concurrently with I-41/US 41/US 45.
 Traffic reports generally refer to this section either as 894 northbound (southbound) or the northbound (southbound) Bypass.
 North of the Zoo Interchange, I-41/US 41/US 45 continues separately as the north part of the Zoo Freeway.
 I-894 enters West Allis before its first exit after the interchange; this first exit is a junction with State Trunk Highway 59 (WIS 59), known locally as Greenfield Avenue.
 After the first three exits, I-894 enters Greenfield.
 Farther south, I-894 has interchanges with National Avenue, Oklahoma Avenue, and Beloit Road.
 This section of the bypass is usually congested during rush hour because of traffic on I-894 and merging traffic from the Rock Freeway (I-43).
 This 4 mi stretch usually has travel times between 10 and 15 minutes during the rush hour (as opposed to five minutes during non-rush-hour times).

-The Interstate turns eastward at the Hale Interchange in Hales Corners.
+The Interstate turns eastward at the Hale Interchange.
 US 45 turns westbound at that point to follow I-43 (Rock Freeway) south, and I-43 north follows I-894 to the east.
-The highway becomes the Airport Freeway and reenters Greenfield after the Hale Interchange.
+The highway becomes the Airport Freeway after the Hale Interchange.
 Generally, this section is referred to as I-894 eastbound (westbound), as I-43 was not added until the late 1980s.
 Westbound I-894 has exits to WIS 24 (Forest Home Avenue) after the junction, though the eastbound highway only exits to a nearby local street.
 I-894 has two more exits after this and meets WIS 36 (Loomis Road) before reentering Milwaukee.
 It meets WIS 241 (South 27th Street) at exit 9 before terminating at the Mitchell Interchange with I-94, I-43 and US 41; I-43 continues northbound concurrently with I-94.

 I-894 passes generally through residential areas for its entire length with the exception of a few commercial districts right next to the freeway such as the Southridge Mall district, along with South 27th Street north to Oklahoma Avenue, which contains multiple car dealerships.
-The highway serves as a bypass of downtown Milwaukee.
 With the approximate distance traveled through downtown via I-94 at 11.8 mi, I-894 provides a shorter distance for travelers heading to Chicago or Milwaukee Mitchell International Airport.
 The Zoo Freeway portion as of 2007 carries at most 170,000 vehicles per day—with the highest values closer to the Zoo Interchange.
 The Airport Freeway carries up to 134,000 vehicles per day.